6-Month vs. Annual Car Insurance: Which is Better?

-Should you buy a 12-month car insurance policy?
+Should you buy a 6-month or 12-month car insurance policy?

 Six-month auto insurance policy benefits